 top of page

-• Writer's pictureAbigail Ann
+• Writer: Abigail Ann

 How is Pinterest Different from other platforms?

 What makes it so much different is how users interact on Pinterest.
 Unlike other platforms, people don't use Pinterest just to follow people they know or like, they use it to search for specific things.
 The search function is truly what differentiates it the most.
 I've found that the life of a pin is much longer than a post on other platforms.
-If I post something on Instagram or Facebook, it may get traction for 1-3 days.
+If I post something on Instagram or Facebook, it may get traction for 24-48hrs.
 However, on Pinterest I have pins I've uploaded years ago that people are still repining.
 The life of a pin can be 1-3 years or even longer!

-Top 3 Reasons to Use Pinterest
+Top 3 Reasons to Use Pinterest for Your Small Business

 • It's a visual search engine

-• Pinterest gives you the ability to link your website and other websites directly to each pin
+• Pinterest gives you the ability to link your website and other websites directly to each pin (this is great for SEO!)

-Setting Up Your Boards
+Setting Up Your Pinterest Boards

 I would suggest starting with 5 boards.
 Before choosing your first 5 boards, think about the type of content people would search to find that information.
-As a brand and web designer, I started with the following boards:
+As a brand designer and web designer, I started with the following boards:

 -Web Design Inspiration